gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 In the next few rows we try to briefly explain what happens behind the scene when a new request for starting an OpenStack instance is done.
 Note that this is very high level description.

 1) The OpenStack API, EC2 API or the Horizon Web Interface (based again on OpenStack APIs) are used for creating the new instance request.

 2) Authentication is performed by keystone checking if the user is authorized for the requested operation.

 3) Message is then send to the scheduler with the new request.

 4) cheduler writes the message in the RabbitMQ queue asking a specific host matching the requirements to start the instance.

 5) The compute reads the message from the queue and starts booting the new instance asking for a fixed IP to the network service.

+   **FIXME:** what about downloading image from glance and mounting the disk from cinder?
+What about networking?
+Also cfr http://www.laurentluce.com/posts/openstack-nova-internals-of-instance-launching/

 6) The instance is at the end available from the outside world through the assigned IP.

 **FIXME: To be checked the described workflow***